 “Slow down!”
 Joel’s mom shouts at him as he whizzes past on his scooter.
-Joel turns to answer and doesn’t see the curb which he hits, goes flying and puts out his hand to stop himself.
+Joel turns to answer and doesn’t see the curb, which he hits.
+He goes flying and puts out his hand to stop himself.
 Mom is already running to find him holding his arm.

 Proximal humeral fractures are uncommon, accounting for less than 5% of all paediatric fractures.
 The anatomic characteristics of the proximal humerus can explain the various fracture presentations, complications and outcomes.

 The proximal humeral physis has three ossification centres.
 Head, lesser tuberosity and greater tuberosity.
-The capital centres appear at 3 months whereas the two others appear at 1 year of age and fuse between 3 & 5 years to produce tuberosity ossification.
-By the time the child’s 6, the capital and tuberosity centres fuse into a single proximal epiphyseal centre.
-At this point it acquires a characteristic ‘tent’ or inverted V shape.
-This results also in a double contour that can complicate the interpretation of the images.
+The capital centres appear at 3 months, whereas the two others appear at 1 year of age and fuse between 3 and 5 years to produce tuberosity ossification.
+By the time the child is 6, the capital and tuberosity centres fuse into a single proximal epiphyseal centre.
+At this point, it acquires a characteristic ‘tent’ or inverted V shape.
+This also results in a double contour that can complicate the interpretation of the images.
 The proximal physis accounts for approximately 80% of the longitudinal growth of the entire bone.

 The axillary nerve, which supplies the sensory innervation to the regimental badge area, is at potential risk in displaced proximal humeral fractures.
-However, axillary nerve damage is rare, the majority being only a temporary neuropraxias.
+However, axillary nerve damage is rare, the majority being only temporary neuropraxia.

-Proximal humeral fractures show an early modest peak at 10-14 years of age, account for up to 3.5% of all fractures, followed by return to low levels in young adults and then a second increase in later adulthood.
+Proximal humeral fractures show an early modest peak at 10-14 years of age, accounting for up to 3.5% of all fractures, followed by a return to low levels in young adults and then a second increase in later adulthood.